pandas-dev/pandas/doc/source/groupby.rst

 Group By: split-apply-combine
 *****************************

-By "group by" we are refer to a process involving one or more of the following steps
+By "group by" we are referring to a process involving one or more of the following steps

  - **Splitting** the data into groups based on some criteria